Guangzhou Metro: Line 3

 Line 3 is a 74.9 km Y-shaped line connecting Airport North and Tianhe Coach Terminal to Haibang.
 All stations in the line are underground.
 When the line opened on 26 December 2005, trains operated between Guangzhou East railway station and Kecun.
 Following completion of the Tianhe Coach Terminal–Tiyu Xilu and Kecun–Panyu Square sections, the line was rerouted on 30 December 2006 to offer transfer-free connections between Panyu Square and Tianhe Coach Terminal via Tiyu Xilu.
 The Guangzhou East railway station–Tiyu Xilu section became a shuttle until it was extended northwards to Airport South on 30 October 2010.
 Southwards, it was extended from Panyu Square to Haibang on 1 November 2024.

 In official distinctions, the main route consists of the entire Airport North–Haibang section, while the Tianhe Coach Terminal–Tiyu Xilu section is a spur line.
 The spur line will be split off in the short term to form part of Line 10.
 Line 3 had been notorious for its crowding since it opened, for it ran three-car trains.
 That was partly relieved when all three-car trains started operating as six-car ones, connected in sets of two, on 28 April 2010.
 Sectional services between Tonghe to Dashi are added from 7:30 to 8:30 every workday, partly solving the capacity issues.
 Despite these changes, as of 2025, the line is still severely overcrowded.
-Line 3's color is orange.